AppOps API

 The REST Endpoints

-These APIs mimic and act as proxy for the core AppOps services REST API as documented in Swagger.
+These APIs mimic and act as proxy for the core services REST API as documented in Swagger.

 • /apexrest/PDRI/v1/instances/{instanceId}/checkin – saves data from a Salesforce environment to a version control system (VCS) repository branch.